Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 # Reactive Programming (Part 2 of 3)

 <!-- INSTRUCTOR NOTES:
-1) For the QuizLet Game in the Initial Exercise:
-- the URL is xxxx
-2) For Activity 1:
+1) For Activity 1:
-- xxx
+- solutions are inline below each exercise
-3) for Activity 2:
+2) for Activity 2:
 - xxxx
 -->